NOTE: This story was updated Dec. 11 with new information.

 We’re talking, of course, about the phenomenon that is the “little free library” – also known as the pop-up library or community book exchange.

 The little book houses have popped up in neighbourhoods all over the city, giving people a chance to donate books and take books in exchange.
-The city has three libraries officially registered with Little Free Library (find out all about it at littlefreelibrary.org), and a host of others as well.
+A few are officially registered with Little Free Library (find out all about it at littlefreelibrary.org), and there are a host of others as well.

 We asked you, our readers, on Twitter and Facebook, and you rose to the occasion by sharing a long list of locations.
 We have to note that Sapperton and Queen’s Park areas are well represented, but so far we’ve heard of little in the downtown or West End, and no one from Brow of the Hill or Queensborough has shouted out … so please let us know if you know any from those areas that are missing.